tikenn/kinome_toolbox/README.md

 (function () {
     'use strict';

-    var dataArr = KINOME.get({level: '1.0.0'});
+    //Get all level 1.0.0 data in here var dataArr = KINOME.get({level: '1.0.0'});

+    //Get the data list information explicitly,
-    var ids = dataArr.list('ids');
+    // these can also be listed with a single dataArr.list(). var ids = dataArr.list('ids');
     var cycles = dataArr.list('cycles');
     var exposures = dataArr.list('exposures');